digitallysavvy/group-video-chat/Guide.md

 ## Setup Dev Environment

 We are going to use Vite to handle the dev environment.
-Open the terminal and navigate to your dev folder, and use NPM to create our project.
+Open the terminal, navigate to your dev folder, and use NPM to create our project.

 ```bash
 npm create vite@latest